Skip to content

 History of the Head Start Program

 Head Start began as part of President Lyndon Johnson’s “Great Society” programs [viii].
-It started as as an eight-week summer program in 1965.
+It started as an eight-week summer program in 1965.
 It was envisioned as a catch-up program to teach low-income children what they needed to know to start kindergarten.
 However, experience showed that a short program couldn’t compensate for years of poverty.
-The following year it was authorized by Congress as a year-round program.
+The following year, Congress authorized it as a year-round program.

 The Nixon Administration transferred Head Start to the Health and Human Services Agency in 1969.
 The Head Start Act of 1981 expanded the program.
 In 1994, the Early Head Start program was established to serve children from birth to three years of age, reflecting evidence that these years are critical to children’s development.
 The program was further revised when it was reauthorized in December 2007.